Argonne-National-Laboratory/DSP/docs/howto.md

 # How to Use DSP

+There are two ways to use algorithms in `DSP`:

+- Executable binary file `runDsp`
+- Callable C functions in shared library `libDsp.so` (or `libDsp.dylib` for Mac)

-Building the DSP source files creates an executable file `./bin/runDsp` and a shared library file.
+Building the DSP source files creates an executable file `./bin/runDsp` and a shared library file `./lib/libDsp.*`.

 ## Executable file